 Stripe vs PayPal Fees: Which Payment Processor Is Cheaper?

-Stripe and PayPal are often compared as if the answer is simply "2.9% vs 3.49%."
+Stripe and PayPal are often compared as "2.9% vs 3.49%."
 That shortcut is not enough.
 The cheaper processor depends on the payment method, transaction size, fixed fee, international status, currency conversion, buyer trust, and the checkout experience you need.

-This guide focuses on fee math and net payout.
+Use the fee math below to compare net payout.
 To run your own numbers, open the Stripe vs PayPal Fee Calculator and enter the same order amount you plan to charge.

 Baseline US Fee Comparison